LawHfin/docs/docs/csharp/programming-guide/delegates/index.md

 Delegates have the following properties:

-- Delegates are similar to C++ function pointers, but delegates are fully object-oriented, and unlike C++ pointers to member functions, delegates encapsulate both an object instance and a method.
+- Delegates are similar to C++ function pointers, but delegates are fully object-oriented.
+Unlike C++ pointers to member functions, delegates encapsulate both an object instance and a method.
 - Delegates allow methods to be passed as parameters.
 - Delegates can be used to define callback methods.
 - Delegates can be chained together; for example, multiple methods can be called on a single event.